yactouat/coding-agent/README.md

 - defining function definitions and giving the LLM a prompt
 - use the output of the LLM to call a given function
 - return the output of the function to the LLM

+The process is as follows:

+- you write a funciton definition in `src/functions.py`
+- you turn it into a LLM tool in `src/tools.py`

+Multiple functions can be added to a tool.

+Currently supported tools are:

+- `file_io`: for reading and writing to files (WIP)